hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

   - best
 layout: post
 ---
 In this blog post you can find the best lightweight sleeping pads which we would consider to buy in 2016.
 I have indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
-From the selection below I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M. From all sleeping pads I would probably recommend you the <a href="http://www.hikeventures.com/deals/#XTherm" target="_blank">Therm-a-Rest XTherm</a> most.
+From the selection below I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M. From all sleeping pads I would probably recommend you the <a href="http://amzn.to/2eQX99w" target="_blank" rel="nofollow">Therm-a-Rest XTherm</a> most.
+I have received the XTherm from Therm-a-Rest for testing and it's now my go-to sleeping pad throughout the year.

 ---